 Rocio Semino, a way with words

-Rocio Semino is a researcher at the Charles Gerhardt Montpellier Institute.
-Last December, she was awarded a €1.35 million grant fromthe European Research Council ( ERC) to conduct her research on metal-organic networks.
-Portrait of a chemist who masters the art of synthesis... without a test tube!
+Rocio Semino is a researcher at the Charles Gerhardt Institute in Montpellier.
+Last December, she was awarded a grant of 1.35 million euros fromthe European Research Council ( ERC) to fund her research on metal-organic frameworks.
+A portrait of a chemist who masters the art of synthesis… without a test tube!

 Weeks of intense writing

-"This project brings together everything I've learned."
+“This project brings together everything I’ve learned”

 Inspiring young female researchers